What does it mean to be bold in B2B? Here's a definition to guide you.

 Why do we struggle to show up as the bold brand we aspire to be?

-For starters, because we don’t have an agreed-upon definition of bold, so we run at it in different directions (most of which are detrimental to our brands).
+For starters, because we don’t have an agreed-upon definition of bold, so we run at it in different directions, most of which are detrimental to our brands.
+We end up mimicking others or pulling stunts that feel bold in the moment but leave us stuck in the “Messy Middle” — not embarrassingly bland but still forgettable.

 Let’s fix that, yeah?